thangtran3112/aws-serverless-samples/cloudfront-google-facebook-cognito/README.md

 There are scripts provided for both Windows and Linux machines.
 To start the deployment process:

 - run `chmod +x ./BuildAndDeploy.sh`
+- IMPORTANT: Lambda NodeJS 18.x or above, does no longer include `aws-sdk`.
+This code base does not migrate to use [@aws-sdk/client-secrets-manager](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/secrets-manager/command/GetSecretValueCommand/) yet, therefore we have to include `aws-sdk` v2 into lambda dependencies.
+See `viewerRequest` and `originRequest` packages for more information.
+It is better to migrate to next version of @aws-sdk/client-secrets-manager.

 ### Deploy the pre-stack (Secrets Manager)